matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 ## Transaction data on zkSync Era

 Transactions on zkSync Era are similar to Ethereum transactions so you can use the same wallet as you use on Ethereum.
-There are some minor differences.
+There are some minor differences, mostly with regards to setting the fees.

+For more information on fees in zkSync Era, read the [fee model documentation](/docs/dev/developer-guides/transactions/fee-model).

 The following values are returned by any RPC call which outputs transaction details: